-The term 'Jade' encompasses two distinct minerals: Nephrite and Jadeite.
+The term 'Jade' encompasses two distinct minerals: nephrite and jadeite.
 These minerals belongs to different mineral groups.
 Both fascinating gemstones have historical significance across various cultures and are particularly treasured in the Pacific Northwest for their ornamental and cultural importance.
 The mineral is known for its toughness and durability, making it ideal for carving and crafting.
 Nephrite is slightly softer than jadeite.

 Nephrite Jade

-It comes in various colors, including shades of green, white, gray, and black.
+It occurs in a range of colors, including shades of green, white, gray, and black.
 The specific colors depend on its mineral impurities.
-The most prized color is an intense vibrant green and mutton-fat white.
+The most prized color is an intense vibrant green and 'mutton-fat' white.
+It can exhibit many patterns such as dendrites, snowflakes, swirls, and inclusions such as quartz crystals or others minerals.

 Jadeite